Marquette University, B.A., Political Science (1997)

 With a diverse background that also includes civil and commercial litigation, she enjoys the research that is fundamental to practicing law and takes pleasure in finding arguments to support a client’s position.
 Identifying key priorities for each case, she is adept at recognizing and addressing hidden issues.
 Having owned her own business she understands the value of responsiveness and works hard to respond to clients as quickly as possible.
 In 2013, Kara co-authored a supplement to “Income Tax Consequences,” a chapter in Mortgage Foreclosure Practice, which was published by the Illinois Institute of Continuing Legal Education.

 She previously served as a member of the Recruitment Committee at Chuhak & Tecson, P.C.

-A passionate volunteer at Misericordia, where her sister is a long-time resident, Kara is vice president of the Misericordia Siblings Association and has been deeply involved with its major fundraiser, The Artist in All, held annually at The Art Institute of Chicago.
+A passionate volunteer at Misericordia, where her sister is a long-time resident, Kara is president of the Misericordia Siblings Association and has been deeply involved with its major fundraiser, The Artist in All, held annually at The Art Institute of Chicago.
 Kara also helps in the gift shop, collects donations during Misericordia Candy Days and serves at the charity’s Family Fest.
 She has volunteered at the Greater Chicago Food Depository and Lakeview Pantry with other Chuhak & Tecson attorneys and staff.